FFDA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

-If the dean of student affairs and outreach or designee determines that a student committed prohibited conduct that warrants a suspension, the official shall forward the determination and all evidence collected during the investigation and hearing to the Chancellor.
+If the chair of the student affairs committee or designee determines that a student committed prohibited conduct that warrants a suspension, the official shall forward the determination and all evidence collected during the investigation and hearing to the College President.
 A conference shall be scheduled within ten days of the notice of determination in accordance with FMA, beginning at Appeal to College District Administration.

-If the dean of student affairs and outreach or designee determines that the student committed prohibited conduct that warrants expulsion, the official shall forward the determination and all evidence collected during the investigation and hearing to the Chancellor to schedule an expulsion hearing before the Board in accordance with FMA.
+If the chair of the student affairs committee or designee determines that the student committed prohibited conduct that warrants expulsion, the official shall forward the determination and all evidence collected during the investigation and hearing to the College President to schedule an expulsion hearing before the Board in accordance with FMA.

-If the dean of student affairs and outreach or designee determines that the student committed prohibited conduct that warrants other discipline or corrective action, the dean of student affairs and outreach or designee shall inform the student that the student may appeal the determination within ten days in accordance with FMA, beginning at Appeal to College District Administration.
+If the chair of the student affairs committee or designee determines that the student committed prohibited conduct that warrants other discipline or corrective action, the chair of the student affairs committee or designee shall inform the student that the student may appeal the determination within ten days in accordance with FMA, beginning at Appeal to College District Administration.

 Suspension Without Pay or Termination of Contract Employees

-If the dean of student affairs and outreach or designee determines that a contract employee committed prohibited conduct that warrants suspension without pay or termination mid-contract, the dean of student affairs and outreach or designee shall inform the employee in writing of the determination, and a Board hearing shall be scheduled in accordance with DMAA.
+If the chair of the student affairs committee or designee determines that a contract employee committed prohibited conduct that warrants suspension without pay or termination mid-contract, the chair of the student affairs committee or designee shall inform the employee in writing of the determination, and a Board hearing shall be scheduled in accordance with DMAA.

-If the dean of student affairs and outreach or designee determines that the employee committed prohibited conduct that warrants other discipline or corrective action, the dean of student affairs and outreach or designee shall inform the employee that the employee may appeal the determination within ten days in accordance with DGBA, beginning at Level Three.
+If the chair of the student affairs committee or designee determines that the employee committed prohibited conduct that warrants other discipline or corrective action, the chair of the student affairs committee or designee shall inform the employee that the employee may appeal the determination within ten days in accordance with DGBA, beginning at Step 4.